-Konica Minolta Magicolor 1690MF review
+Konica Minolta Magicolor 1690MF full review

 Konica Minolta’s magicolor 1690MF is a compact multifunction device with a colour laser printer, flatbed scanner, and fax with a 50-sheet automatic document feeder and a 100-sheet input tray.
 It connects to your Mac either via USB or 10/100 Ethernet.

 Many colour laser printers these days use a single-pass method of colour printing, where the paper goes through the printer once as the toner is placed.
 The 1690MF uses four passes for colour prints, so its rated speed for colour documents is just 5 pages a minute (ppm).
 When it comes to monochrome documents it needs just a single pass, so the rate speed is a quick 20ppm.